-Program memory for the COP888CF consists of 4096 bytes of ROM.
+Program memory consists of 4096 bytes of ROM.
 These bytes may hold program instructions or constant data (data tables for the LAID instruction, jump vectors for the JID instruction, and interrupt vectors for the VIS instruction).
 The program memory is addressed by the 15-bit program counter (PC).
-All interrupts in the COP888CF vector to program memory location 0FF Hex.
+All interrupts vector to program memory location OFF Hex.